 When we think of weddings, the thoughts that come to mind are “beautiful”, “romantic”, “everlasting”, “togetherness”.
 What you wouldn’t associate weddings with are “heartbroken”, “disastrous”, “rejected”, or “let down”.

-Then a few hours later, we noticed the staff were taking down the decorations and putting things away.
+Then a few hours later, we noticed the staffs were taking down the decorations and putting all the wedding accouterments away.
 What just happened?
-As hubby took a “walk”, he asked the personnel what had happened.
+As my husband and I took a walk, he asked the personnel what had happened.
 It appeared the bride changed her mind and didn’t show up.

 I was sad that the nuptials had been cancelled in this manner as I would have enjoyed seeing the wedding from afar.
 Yet I’m also glad to know that if this bride-to-be was so unsure of her commitment with her would-be husband, she was better off canceling her “I Do” than to go through the pain and agony of “The Divorce.”